ManbirJudge/live-whiteboard-demo/algorithms-lab/README.md

 ## TODOS
 - Checkout TODOS in top-level `README.md`.
 - Complete the Hough Transform algorithm.
-  - Better multiple peaks.
+  - ~~Better multiple peaks.~~
-  - Quanitization of the paramter space.
+  - Quantization of the parameter space.